djalbat/xgl/README.md

     npm run build-debug
     npm run watch-debug

-As well as building the XGL library itself, this will build the examples.
-The source code for the examples can be found in the `es6/example.js` file and in the files and sub-directories of the `es6/example` directory.

 If you have an example running in a browser, it will be reloaded should make changes to the source code.

 ## Acknowledgements